SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestone-2/README.md

-# 📊 Milestone 2 – KPI Engineering & Dashboard Planning
+# 📊 Milestone 2 – KPI Development & Dashboard Preparation
 ## Unified Military Analytics and Comparison Dashboard

 ---

 ## 📌 Project Overview

-The **Unified Military Analytics and Comparison Dashboard** aims to provide an analytical platform for evaluating and comparing global military capabilities.
+The **Unified Military Analytics and Comparison Dashboard** project is designed to create an analytical system for examining and comparing the military capabilities of countries across the world.

-**Milestone 2** focuses on transforming the cleaned military dataset into **analytical Key Performance Indicators (KPIs)** and preparing the data for interactive visualization within **Power BI dashboards**.
+**Milestone 2** concentrates on converting the cleaned military dataset into **analytical Key Performance Indicators (KPIs)** and preparing the information for visualization through **Power BI dashboards**.

-In this stage, KPI metrics were generated directly within **Power BI using DAX (Data Analysis Expressions)** to enable dynamic analysis and interactive filtering.
-This milestone also includes the **initial design and planning of the dashboard structure**, which will be expanded in later development phases.
+During this phase, KPI measures were developed directly in **Power BI using DAX (Data Analysis Expressions)**.
+This allows the dashboard to support dynamic filtering, interactive exploration, and deeper analytical insights.
+Additionally, the **basic layout and planning of the dashboard** were designed during this stage, which will be further enhanced in the next phases of development.

-This milestone ensures that the dataset evolves from raw numerical statistics into **actionable analytical insights**.
+This milestone transforms raw military statistics into **meaningful and actionable analytical indicators**.

 ---

-# ⚙️ KPI Engineering using DAX
+# ⚙️ KPI Creation using DAX

-In this module, new analytical metrics were created directly within **Power BI** using **DAX formulas**.
-These KPIs enable deeper comparative analysis of military strength, resource efficiency, and national defense investment.
+In this stage, several analytical metrics were implemented within **Power BI** using **DAX formulas**.
+These indicators help in performing detailed comparisons related to military capability, defense spending efficiency, and resource allocation.

 ### Key KPIs Implemented

 #### 📊 Assets per Capita

-Measures the relationship between military equipment and available manpower.
+This metric evaluates the relationship between the total military equipment available and the manpower capacity of a country.

 **Formula**